How to Claim Work Injury Compensation for Work Accidents

 |15th day onwards, up till 1 year from the accident||61st day onwards, up to 1 year from the accident||⅔ of employee’s average monthly earnings|

-From 1 Sep 2020, if there is no readily available and reliable evidence for calculating an employee’s average monthly earnings, MOM can order for the wages to be computed based on a multiple of the employee’s basic salary.
+If there is no readily available and reliable evidence for calculating an employee’s average monthly earnings, MOM can order for the wages to be computed based on a multiple of the employee’s basic salary.

 |Amount of light duties||Amount of lost earnings compensation, as calculated based on:|